peterblazejewicz/auth0-jquery-passwordless-sample/README.md

 This sample shows how you can use passwordless authentication in your single page application.

+## Setup

+You need to configure your app in the dashboard to use passwordless authentication
+TODO: link to doc

 ## Running the example

 In order to run the example you need to:

 1. Create an auth0-variables.js file with your Auth0 credentials.
-You can use auth0-variables.js as a template.
+You can use auth0-variables.sample.js as a template.
 2. Install node
 3. run `npm install -g serve`
 4. run `serve` in the project's folder to start a server